Shipmetrics/frontend-code-test/README.md

 - New tasks should be recevied asynchronously via Socket.IO and automatically be added to the table/list (sort sort descending by timestamp)
 - Uncompleted tasks should be marked accordingly (for example with the existing spinner component in `components/Spinner`)
 - Prioritized Tasks should be marked accordingly
-- The Socket.IO client should be implemented as a HoC (Higher-Order Component).
-The HoC should contains the complete state and passes tasks and the functionalty to create new tasks to the main component as props.
+- The Socket.IO client should be implemented with the Context feature.
+The Context should contain the complete state and pass tasks and the functionalty to create new tasks to the main component as props.
 - Create a single component for every element (form, list of tasks, single tasks) to keep the code simple and demonstrate the data flow.

 ### Code